Relentless Mutation

 Relentless Mutation is the third studio album by the Canadian technical death metal band Archspire, released on September 22, 2017 through Season of Mist.
 It is the first album to feature bassist Jared Smith, who replaced bassist and vocalist Jaron Evil who departed in 2014.

+In February 2018, Relentless Mutation was nominated for the 2018 Juno Awards Metal / Hard Music Album of the Year.

+Lyrics

 The album is a concept album revolving around a telepathic cult called "A.U.M.", and their experiments on human biology.

-In February 2018, Relentless Mutation was nominated for the 2018 Juno Awards Metal / Hard Music Album of the Year.
+According to lyricist Aleron, the seven songs feature seven different people's stories, but are presented individually instead of a single linear narrative.

 Promotion and release

 A lyric video for the album's premiere single, "Involuntary Doppelgänger", was released on July 5, 2017.

 In addition to "Involuntary Doppelgänger", the band released three additional singles to promote the album: "Remote Tumour Seeker" on July 28, "Human Murmuration" on August 22, and "Calamus Will Animate" on September 18.

 An instrumental lyric video was released via Season of Mist's YouTube channel to promote the fourth single "Calamus Will Animate".

 The album was made available for streaming in its entirety via Season of Mist's YouTube channel on September 21, 2017.